vantagecompute/slurm-factory/docusaurus/docs/installing-slurm-from-tarball.md

 ## Dockerfile Examples

 Each Dockerfile below downloads, verifies, and extracts the tarball, then bootstraps a simple single-node configuration using `auth/slurm`.
-Adjust `SLURM_VERSION`, `GCC_VERSION`, and `TARBALL_URL` to match the artifact you need.
+Adjust `SLURM_VERSION`, `TOOLCHAIN`, and `TARBALL_URL` to match the artifact you need.

 ### Rocky Linux 7 (RHEL 7 Compatible)